inventory management

 • Short shelf-life items: batteries, light bulbs

-From a tax perspective, supplies are generally treated as expenses.
-This means that you can deduct the cost of your supplies in the year that you purchase them.
+From a tax perspective, the IRS treats supplies as expenses.
+This means you can deduct the cost of your supplies in the year you purchase them.

 You don’t need to track or inventory supply costs separately on your Schedule C, but you will need to keep receipts so that you can prove the cost if needed.

-If you think your material is a supply, it should generally be tracked as an indirect expense rather than a material.
+If you think your item is a supply, track it as an indirect expense rather than a material.

-This is because supplies are typically claimable only within the year that they were purchased.
-Materials used to produce your products are on the other hand treated as an “asset until sold” - we’ll cover that in the section below.
+This is because you can only claim supplies in the year you purchased them.
+Materials you use to produce your products, on the other hand, count as an “asset until sold” — we’ll cover that in the section below.

 What is a ‘Material’?

-Materials on the other hand are defined as anything you consume directly in the manufacture of your products: “consume” means anything you use up completely when making an item.
-Materials are sometimes also referred to as “direct costs” or “non incidental materials”.
+A material is anything you consume directly in the manufacture of your products — “consume” means anything you use up completely when making an item.
+You’ll also hear them called “direct costs” or “non incidental materials”.

 If you are a small manufacturing business, this will be the majority of the items you’ll be dealing with on a day-to-day basis.